I think I could be an employee not a contractor

 - To help you get ready for the discussion, we have online courses to help you prepare for difficult conversations.

-- Your employer may wish to seek further advice to help them make the correct decision and you should give them a reasonable amount of time to do that.
+- The business may wish to seek further advice to help them make the correct decision.
+You should give them a reasonable amount of time to do that.

 - Make sure you record any outcomes from your discussion.